beeharryyash/TP_Snake/README.md

     Copy and paste the code found in the Sourcecode file and paste it in the SnakeApp.jave file

-    Once copy save and run the project.
+    Once copy, save and run the project.
 ```